-But 19th century brought new trends in lives of noble, reach families searching for “exotic” (as we will say it today for artistically inspiring, romantic, scenic places….).
+But 19th century brought new trends in lives of noble, rich families searching for “exotic” (as we will call today - artistically inspiring, romantic, scenic...) places.
 In fact the Isola Bella as well as the little bay is certainly a charming corner that offered a lot of inspirations not only to those that “have”, but also to such illustrious poets like Goethe or Byron….

 ... and view on the Ionian Sea

 Crags and an entrance to the old house

 In 1890, the island was purchased from the town of Taormina by Lady Florence Trevelyan.
 This English noblewomen and relative to “British Crown” was exiled from the motherland due to “forbidden” relationship with the future British King Eduard (Queen’s Victoria son).
 In Taormina she married the influential and wealthy man then city’s mayor - Salvatore Cacciola.
 I’m pretty sure that despite this “excitingly” romantic story, to most of us she is still an “obscure” personage we never heard about before.
 Visitors to Taormina’s Public Gardens may get however good idea as of who was Lady Trevelyan.
 The hanging at the edge of Monte Tauro garden was founded and designed in details by Florence Trevelyan – seemingly in an attempt to bring to Sicily a little piece of England.
 And truly, it’s a fabulous place combining breathtaking location, amazing nature with many rare and exotic species of flora and fantastic wooden structures from the world of fairy-tale.